hackclub/jams/jams/singles/hacker-card/en-US.md

 ![](https://cloud-qega55fyl-hack-club-bot.vercel.app/9parts-on-schematic.png)

+> Note: The EasyEDA parts library may not be the most helpful when finding parts for your own projects, so feel free to search the internet for parts that you want to use and their codes.
+You can also create your own parts, but that's a bit more advanced.

 ### Adding the antenna

 The NFC chip needs an antenna to work.
 We'll be using a PCB trace (a line of copper in the board) as the antenna, so we'll need to add that to our schematic.